 - Waterproof stickers or Vinyl labels which you could find on Etsy!

 - Masking Tape–the least cute, but most budget friendly…and easy to change!

 The key to an organized & functional pantry is keeping it that way 🙂 Here’s how:

 Create a back-stock space

 Choose a place in your basement, garage, etc. that you can keep some extra shelf space.
-We use a metal shelf unit (bought ours at Costco) that store bulk items, food and cookware/bakeware that don’t need to take up space in our main pantry.
+We use a metal shelf unit (bought ours at Costco) to store bulk items, food and cookware/bakeware (so they don’t take up space in our main pantry).